10 Tongariro National Park Must-Dos

 3. Bike the Old Coach Road

 There are so many awesome bike trails around the Tongariro National Park, which you can wise up on with Mountain Biking in Ruapehu.
 However, that unmissable bike trail has to be the Old Coach Road!
 Bike along a historic trail with a mix of forest, railway relics and views over the rural countryside.
 The 15km one-way trail takes around 2h20mins to complete by bike or 4h30min to walk.
-Transport to one end of the track is available with many tour operators in Ohakune (see here for Ohakune accommodation) then the trails leads all the way back to Ohakune.
+Transport to one end of the track is available with TCB in Ohakune then the trail leads all the way back to Ohakune.

 Location: Start from either Matapuna Road in Horopito or Ohakune Railway Station where the Old Coach Road is signposted.